microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 export interface AccordionItem extends StartEnd {
 }

-// Warning: (ae-incompatible-release-tags) The symbol "AccordionItemOptions" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export type AccordionItemOptions = FoundationElementDefinition & {
     expandedIcon?: string | SyntheticViewTemplate;
     collapsedIcon?: string | SyntheticViewTemplate;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "accordionItemTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-//
 // @public
 export const accordionItemTemplate: (context: ElementDefinitionContext, definition: AccordionItemOptions) => ViewTemplate<AccordionItem>;

-// Warning: (ae-incompatible-release-tags) The symbol "accordionTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "accordionTemplate" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export const accordionTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<Accordion>;